 “Through this I or he or it (the thing) which thinks, nothing further is represented than a transcendental subject of the thoughts = X. It is known only through the thoughts which are its predicates, and of it, apart from them, we cannot have any concept whatsoever, but can only revolve in a perpetual circle, since any judgment upon it has always already made use of its representation.” — Immanuel Kant

-Transcendental subject cannot be experienced and comprehended the way we experience and comprehend phenomena (hence the absurd no-self concept in Buddhism that throws out the “baby” of transcendental subject/self with the water of empirical/phenomenal subject/self), for it is not a “thing” but the emanation-frontier between Transcendence (consciousness-in-itself) and immanent individual existence.
+Transcendental subject cannot be experienced and comprehended the way we experience and comprehend phenomena (hence the absurd no-self concept in Buddhism that throws out the “baby” of transcendental subject/self together with the water of empirical/phenomenal subject/self), for it is not a “thing” but the emanation-frontier between Transcendence (consciousness-in-itself) and the immanent individual existence.

 The experience of absolute freedom of the Light demonstrates that the only possible absolute state of freedom is the Absolute.
 Hence, within the framework of individual existence freedom can never be absolute, for otherwise it will immediately realize all possibilities and terminate all attributes of individual existence in the Absolute Oneness of the Light.
 Therefore, freewill of individual existence must always be constrained by the second aspect of transcendental (inter)subjectivity — causal structures (such intersubjective structures constituting the phenomenal world of intersubjective experience are erroneously understood by metaphysical materialists/physicalists as mythical “physical matter”), aka “karmic seeds” or simply “karma”.